chung-leong/react-seq/examples/swapi/README.md

 What would happen if a fetch operation results in an error?
 Say we go to http://localhost:3000/people/500/.
 The server is going to respond with 404 Not Found. `fetchJSON` is going to throw an `HTTPError`.
-React-seq will catch this error and rethrow it during rerendering, so that it can be captured by an [error boundary](https://reactjs.org/docs/error-boundaries.html).
+React-seq will catch this error and rethrow it during rerendering, to allow its capture by an [error boundary](https://reactjs.org/docs/error-boundaries.html).

 In our case, an error boundary is provided by [array-router](https://github.com/chung-leong/array-router).
 The router